Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 It reduces options until your brain can think clearly again.

-Step 1: First, determine the function, not the color (5 minutes)
+Step 1: Determine the function first, not the color (5 minutes)

 Answer in writing: